rafael-santiago/hefesto/CODESTYLE.md

     * Codes with columns limited in 80-120 bytes
     * White spaces are used to separate the code in logical blocks, save your disorder for the next ioccc
     * #pragmas are forbidden
-    * include guards need to be defined with 1 -> #deine _EXAMPLE_H 1
+    * include guards need to be defined with 1 -> #define _EXAMPLE_H 1
     * if/else, while and for blocks are K&R based
     * Indentation: 8 spaces
     * Use 0 as string delimitator instead of '\0'
     * Use NULL to represent null pointers
-    * Do not use ultraExplainedBoringNames, you programme in C, honor it or do a harakiri ;D
+    * Do not use ultraExplainedBoringNames, you're an C programmer, honor it or do a harakiri ;D
     * Static functions need to be prototyped at the module beginning
     * Pointers declaration: "void *vptr = NULL;" and not: "void* vptr = NULL;"